Good-Ghosting/goodghosting-protocol-v2/README.md

 **Requirements** :

-- Make sure the `FORKING` var in .env is set false before running the unit test suite.
+- Make sure the `FORKING` var in .env is set `false` before running the unit test suite.
-- Make sure the `MNEMONIC` var in .env is set as "here is where your twelve words mnemonic should be put my friend" before running the unit test suite.
+- Make sure the `MNEMONIC` var in .env is set as "here is where your twelve words mnemonic should be put my friend" (this is the real mnemonic that should be used - not a placeholder) before running the unit test suite.

-To run the unit tests use either
+To run the unit tests use:
 `yarn test`

-To run test coverage: `yarn coverage`
+To run test coverage use:
+`yarn coverage`

-NOTE - If you run any test command after `yarn coverage` you will see an error
+NOTE - If you run any test command after `yarn coverage` you will see an error similar to:

 ```
 An unexpected error occurred: